rmzetti/hover-exec/README.md

 # Hover-exec README

 This is the README for the VSCode extension *hover-exec*.
 Once the extension is installed, the README, the READMORE and the test files are best viewed in the editor.
-This is because *hover-exec* is all about facilitating the execution of markdown codeblocks in the editor, and the README etc have many example codeblocks that can be executed to try it out.
+This is because *hover-exec* is all about facilitating the execution of markdown code blocks in the editor, and the README etc have many example code blocks that can be executed to try it out.

 To help with this, *hover-exec* provides a command to open the README in the editor: